myCalculator.us

 TDEE Calculation

-Your Total Daily Energy Expenditure is calculated by multiplying your BMR by an activity factor:
+Your Total Daily Energy Expenditure is calculated by multiplying your BMR by an activity factor that accounts for your typical physical activity level:

 • Sedentary (1.2): Little to no exercise, desk job